kiba/Writings/atg/chp7_realization.md

 Not only it was classified documents that this impersonator stolen, but top secret documents critical to national security.
 Daniel Fox wouldn't still get access to those documents, but it sounded like the State department is very worried.

-They're sending somebody out to talk to the criminal.
+They're sending somebody to talk to the criminal.

 Damn it.
 Every time he got closer and closer to the truth, it played right into the impersonator's hand.
 Now the fake diplomat was getting what he wanted, an audience with the department of state.